Apple Patent Reveals Concept That Transforms iPhones, iPads Into iOS MacBooks

-A recent patent published by the US Patent and Trademark Office on Thursday has shown an extremely interesting concept that Apple Inc. is looking into.
+A recent patent published by the U.S. Patent and Trademark Office on Thursday has shown an extremely interesting concept that Apple Inc. is looking into.
 Dubbed simply as an “Electronic Accessory Device,” the patent depicted a concept featuring a special iPhone and iPad dock that looks unmistakably like a laptop computer, complete with a substantial display, what appears to be a full-sized keyboard, a number of ports, a dedicated GPU and more.

 What is particularly interesting about the patent was the fact that the dumb terminal itself needs a host in order to function.
 This host would be an iPhone or an iPad, which would be docked in the terminal to serve as the CPU of the merged device.
 The patent, reported by 9to5Mac, described the system that would be utilized for the device.